 In the wake of a new ACA normal, Softheon shares its expertise with health plans entering or re-entering the Marketplace.
 Partnering as the Healthcare Policy and ACA Focus Area Partner for 2021 with the Healthcare Executive Group (HCEG), Softheon will facilitate continued discussion around the future of the healthcare ecosystem under the Biden Administration.
-If you are entering the Marketplace, there are four categories of questions you should ask of your future technology partners when building your technical ecosystem: integration & onboarding, scalability, security, and industry trends.
+If you are entering the Marketplace, there are four categories of questions you should ask of your future technology partners when issuing an RFP for your technical ecosystem: integration & onboarding, scalability, security, and industry trends.

 Integration & Onboarding

 Focus on Building the Proper Infrastructure

 Building the proper infrastructure for your Marketplace operations may seem like a daunting task and not something you should risk taking on alone.
 Fortunately, technology partners exist to aid you in this complex and always evolving process.
 When choosing an ACA technology partner, integration capabilities should be placed at the forefront.
 No longer are the days where you will see a singular, on-premises mainframe system capable of meeting all your health plan operational needs while also keeping up with your health policy expectations.

 Avoid Rip and Replace Solutions by Finding a Vendor Who Prioritizes Enhancing Your Current Ecosystem